jonathan-g/kayadata/cran-comments.md

 * This submission updates the package to version 0.4.3.

-I fixed a newly discovered error caused by the update to the scales library to version 1.1.0 and added relevant regression tests.
+I fixed a newly discovered error caused by the update of the scales library to version 1.1.0 and added relevant regression tests.
 See <https://github.com/tidyverse/ggplot2/issues/3644>.